Gaudon/zephyr-cycling/README.md

 ## Can I see it in action?

-The production values of these videos is quite low 😂.
+The production value of these videos is quite low 😂.
 But here's some initial testing of the unit running for my own purposes.
 I did complete the first ride using it on March 7th, 2024 and it worked a treat!

 [Treadmill Example](https://youtu.be/G-9pirc2J4w)